 Inventory consists primarily of finished goods, although the Company at times also maintains an inventory of raw materials from third-party manufacturers.
 The Company outsources manufacturing of subscriber equipment to a third-party manufacturer and purchases accessories from third-party suppliers.
 The Company's cost of inventory includes an allocation of overhead, including payroll and payroll-related costs of employees directly involved in bringing inventory to its existing condition, and freight.
-Inventories are valued using the average cost method and are carried at the lower of cost or market.
-Accordingly, the Company recorded expenses of \$1.1 million, \$0.7 million and \$0.9 million, for the years ended December 31, 2016, 2015 and 2014, respectively, included within the cost of subscriber equipment for excess and obsolete inventory.
-The expenses for the year ended December 31, 2016 were primarily related to certain handset parts and accessories; the expenses for the year ended December 31, 2015 were primarily related to Iridium Pilot equipment; and the expenses for the year ended December 31, 2014 were primarily related to Iridium 9505 handset parts and accessories.
+Inventories are valued using the average cost method and are carried at the lower of cost or net realizable value.
+Accordingly, the Company recorded expenses of \$0.4 million, \$1.1 million and \$0.7 million, for the years ended December 31, 2017, 2016 and 2015, respectively, included within the cost of subscriber equipment for excess and obsolete inventory.
+The expenses for the years ended December 31, 2017 and 2016 were primarily related to certain handset parts and accessories, and the expenses for the year ended December 31, 2015 were primarily related to Iridium Pilot equipment.